SLA Industries: The Writers' Bible

 Nightfall Games produced the SLA Industries Writers Bible, sometimes simply referred to as The Bible or The Truth, to allow freelance writers to grasp the complicated background of the game.
 The terms of the associated non-disclosure agreement required that the contents of the document remain secret.
 Following an extended hiatus in production of official SLA Industries material, editor Tim Dedopulos released the bible to the members of the SLA Industries email discussion list in 1998.
 The fans' reaction to The Truth was not entirely warm, and the remaining members of Nightfall Games made it clear that further redistribution of the bible was not permitted without their explicit permission.
 The writers have since made it clear that the bible was not intended for mass consumption - it had not been edited to the same standard as the published material, as it was an internal document used only to keep the work of disparate authors consistent with the intentions of Nightfall Games.
 It has also been explained that the process of revealing The Truth was originally to have happened over the course of several publications, each one containing more elements of an increasingly refined version of the backstory.
 In 2005 Cubicle 7 re-released the old Writers Bible, stating that this was no longer the Truth used internally for further development of material.
 It is no longer accessible and not considered canon by Nightfall Games.

+Reception

+Denys Bakriges reviewed SLA Industries in White Wolf #44 (June, 1994), rating it a 3.5 out of 5 and stated that "SLA offers a tone of information on a lot of ideas.
+For those who want to tackle this game, it offers many unusual concepts.
+Sci-fi aficionados shouldn't be disappointed."